 by registered mail shall be deemed served on the earlier of the date of receipt or on the second Business Day after the notice was committed to post.

+A notice concerning breach of this Agreement must be sent by email.

 Disclosure of Agreement

 The Parties agree that this Agreement is not Confidential Information, that either Party may disclose it in full to any other person and that First Gas will publish the Agreement on OATIS.